nickbearman/TravelOAC/README.md

 # TravelOAC

 This is the code and associated files for the TravelOAC project.
 The paper is currently in preparation and this code will be published alongside the paper.
-At the moment this is just an easy way to make the code available to others.

 Any questions, please email me (n.bearman@liverpool.ac.uk).